jamie120/ms3-eat-vegan-recipes/README.md

 Gloria Hallelujah and Thasadith were obtained through Google Fonts.
 They are imported from 'Google Fonts' in the customer style.css file.

+# Features

+## Sitewide

+### Nav Bar

+* The site uses Bootstrap to create a collapsed navbar.
+The navbar remains collapsed until engaged with.
+* Links to the recipe page are hidden.
+They are displayed to the site user, when the 'recipes' link is engaged.

+### Footer

+* The site footer has social icons pinned to it.
+* The footer has a dynamic copyright caption.
+Which updates the year, based on the current date.

+## Home

+### Header
+ - The page header occupies the majority of the viewport on most devices.
+ - Below the site name and short description a dynamic call to action button is present.
+    1. There are three buttons which rotate on a Bootstrap carousel.
+    2. The buttons display different links based on if the a user is logged in to the site or not. ( Logged out: 'Get Started', Logged in : 'Add Recipe')

+### Top Recipes
+- The top four recipes (based on recipe likes) are displayed on the home page.
+These elements are dynamic and change based on the current recipe 'like' counts.
+- Each of the recipe cards are links to the respective recipe page.
+- A recipe like(hearts) counter is displayed on each of the recipe cards, this provides visual feedback to the site user.
+- The recipe name and recipe type is overlayed the recipe image on each card.
+- A mouse hover event listener is present on each of the recipe cards, when focused the recipe image fades and an orange background colour is applies to the element with a reduced size.

+### Recipe Links
+- Recipe links are present on the home page, which direct the user to the 'recipes' page with an applied category filter.
+The category is passed as an argument using Flask and results are retreived using Python and MongoDB.

+### Call to action button
+- The call to action button at the bottom of the page as default displays 'Get Started', which directs the user to the login.html template
+- If the site user is logged in, it displays 'Add Recipe', this directs the user to the add_recipe.html template.

+## Recipes Page

+### Search and Filter functionality
+- The search function takes a text input, it retreives all recipes from the database which have the inputted reference in either the recipe name or description.
+- The 'See All Recipes' button, retreives all recipes from the database and renders the page accordingly.
+- The recipe category buttons retreive only recipes from the corresponding categories and render those recipes to the page.
+In addition the selected category button is highlighed with an orange outline.
+Providing visual feedback to the user, as well as the page header is updated to display which recipes are currently selected.

+### Recipe cards
+- Each rendered recipe card is a link the corresponding recipe page.
+- A mouse hover effect is present on each card, which applies the same effect as the recipe cards from the home page.
+- Only the recipe name is overlaying the recipe image.
+There is not a need to display the category type on this recipe card, as the user would have defined this themselves in reaching this page.

+### Pagination
+- Pagination is implemented into the recipes page, to display recipe cards over multiple pages.
+This reduces loading times and browser memory usage.
+As the database grows, this will be beneficial.
+- Currently recipe cards are displayed at 6 maximum per page.
+- Navigation buttons and page numbers are displayed below the recipe cards.
+These indicate to the user which page they are currently viewing and how many pages there are with the current filter or search terms.
+- The navigation arrows allow users to go to the previous page or the next page.
+Page numbers are passed between templates and routes using Python & Flask - to ensure functionality.

+### Call to action button
+- The call to action button carries over the same functionality as the home page - detailed above.

+## Recipe Page

+### Image & buttons
+- The recipe image is displayed accross the entire browser at the top of the page, on all devices.
+It is responsive and fills its container.
+- If the user is logged into the site, they will see the following buttons directly below the image:
+    1. Like / Recommend recipe (if the user is not the recipe author)
+    2. Edit recipe (only if the user is the recipe author)
+    3. Delete recipe (only if the user is the recipe author)

+### Recipe information
+ - All recipe details are pulled from the database and rendered in the main section of this page, in separate parts.
+There are identified with headers and small padding between sections.
+The use of background colour adds visual separation.

+### Comments
+- The ability to leave comments is a feature of the site.
+The add comment and rating section is directly below the recipe information, present on each recipe page. (this is only visible to logged in users)
+- The comments and rating are added to the database with the recipe _id - which is referenced when rendering the correct comments for each recipe.
+- The comments and rating are also added to the database with the user_id.
+This is used to identify comments that a user has written and allow them to delete the comment if they desire to.
+This is acheived by clicking the 'delete' button, directly next to the comment they have added.

+### Call to Action buttons
+- A carousel containing several buttons is present at the end of the recipe page.
+It contains the same buttons as the header on the 'home' page, with the same features.

+## Add Recipe Page

+## Edit Recipe Page

+# Future Features

+* If this site were for a real business, they may wish to be able to add to, update and edit the FAQ section of the site.
+Therefore adding this functionality would be beneficial to the functionality of the site.

+* Adding a shopping cart utility and giving the user the ability to place orders on the site, would be a natural progression of the site functionality.

+* Offering audio uploading functionality directly from the site would be a good idea to improve the customer journey.
+This could be achieved by embedding a html form which POSTs data to a server.

 Readme notes: